-Cause of Montana Amtrak derailment still under investigation
+No answers yet in search for cause of fatal Amtrak derailment in Montana

 The investigation includes an examination of onboard video from the Amtrak train and from a freight train that had gone through the derailment area a little over an hour earlier, the NTSB has said.

-“We have experts that are studying the camera footage frame by frame to make sure that we see exactly what the engineer saw — or maybe didn’t see,” NTSB Vice Chairman Bruce Landsberg said two days after the crash.

-The derailed train also had a black box that records everything happening on the train, Landsberg said.
+The derailed train also had a black box that records everything happening on the train, according to the NTSB.

 As the investigation continues, it will focus on track and engineering, equipment, survival factors, and passenger railcar crashworthiness, the NTSB said Tuesday.